Don’t allow unlimited function venues on rural zoned land

 Negative impacts on native flora and fauna

-Negative impacts on livestock surrounding the Agritourism venue
+Negative impacts to livestock surrounding the Agritourism venue

 Loss of rural landscape and amenity for locals and visitors